 In the process, the newlyweds discover that marriage is no walk in the park.
 Corie wants Paul to be a little more spontaneous, and running “barefoot in the park” would be a start.

-The Theatre Centre production features CTC newcomer Erin Skelley Holderman as Corie and Jerry Campbell as Paul.
+The Theatre Centre production features CTC newcomer Erin Skelley Holderman as Corie and Jeremy Campbell as Paul.
 Julie Van Valkenburg portrays the well-meaning mother, James Lawson is the colorful neighbor in the attic, and Hayley Graham Duncan takes a comic turn as a telephone installer.